-The table below details the relevant information about each.
+The table below details more information about each process.

-If you are objecting to anything other than the site or capital improved value, refer to our amendments and objections information.
+If you are objecting to anything other than the site or capital improved value, refer to our changes and objections information.

 Sometimes we use valuations made by the Valuer-General on behalf of the Commissioner of State Revenue.
 These are called Commissioner’s valuations and if your assessment is based on this valuation, we consult with the Valuer-General before making a decision on your objection.
 Your objection will be determined by the Commissioner under the Taxation Administration Act 1997.